TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/configure-first-api.md

      curl -H "Authorization: {YOUR_API_KEY_ID}" https://{YOUR_TYK_GATEWAY_URL}/my-first-api/
      ```
    - Replace `{YOUR_API_KEY_ID}` with the actual key ID and `{YOUR_TYK_GATEWAY_URL}` with your gateway's URL.
+   - Send the request and you should get HTML output with `200` status code.

 ## Monitor Traffic and Analyze API Performance